 3. Creativity Matters

 Most of the time, freelancers think a lot and imagine a lot.
 It’s not a bad thing to do all the time, but freelancers need all the critical thinking and creativity they get to get their jobs done.
-Most tasks that freelancers engage in are writing, designing, creation, etc.
+Most tasks that freelancers engage in are writing, designing, creating, etc.

 4. Creativity Can Go Away